Posted on Nov 29, 2017

 Sorghum Sweet Potatoes - This dish has a combination of sweet, savory and spicy.
 It’s the perfect, colorful, creamy recipe to pair with many main dishes, like ham or turkey.

 Roasted Carrots with Espresso, Dates, Sorghum and Lime - What a fantastic combination of flavors and textures!
-This vegetable dish is full of surprises, including the tart espresso flavor and sweet sorghum sauce.
+This vegetable dish created by Chef Andrew Ticer and Michael Hudman is full of surprises, including the tart espresso flavor and sweet sorghum sauce.

 Apple Gingerbread Skillet Cake - Nothing says Christmas like the smell of gingerbread.
 This skillet cake is a fun twist on the traditional flavor by pairing with another classic fall taste - apples!

 Authentic Italian Tiramisu - Coffee is the perfect way to round out a holiday feast.
-This gluten-free ladyfinger recipe is a great way to integrate sorghum flour into the traditional after-dinner sweets.
+This gluten-free ladyfinger recipe from Hugo's Restaurant is a great way to integrate sorghum flour into the traditional after-dinner sweets.

 Spiced Sorghum Cookies with Cranberry Glaze- These sweet treats are a great dessert and can provide great entertainment for the whole family!
 Little ones can help roll out the dough, cut the shapes and even assist in decorating the finished cookies with the cranberry glaze and sprinkles!